Procurement and Commissioning Strategy

 - advising staff on the appropriate procurement process for an individual procurement

-MARKET RESEARCH - the Council needs to build its knowledge so that it can identify as many businesses that can deliver the community's requirements as possible and create a competitive tendering process.
+The Council needs to build its knowledge so that it can identify as many businesses that can deliver the community's requirements as possible and create a competitive tendering process.
 We will achieve this by:

-- Conducting regular benchmarking exercises throughout contracts to stay informed on trends in value, quality and industry standards.
+- conducting regular benchmarking exercises throughout contracts to stay informed on trends in value, quality and industry standards.

-- Finding new ways to connect with the local market and advertise our opportunities by making use of electronic tendering and social media, while ensuring that our opportunities are accessible to all in our community.
+- finding new ways to connect with the local market and advertise our opportunities by making use of electronic tendering and social media, while ensuring that our opportunities are accessible to all in our community.

 Transparency, openness and accountability